 You have the right to get a copy of the information that is held about you.
-This is known as 'right of access' in data protection law.
+This is called the 'right of access'.

 If you need proof of a benefit claim

 - other benefits

 - the amounts (rates) of benefit you get and the dates you’re paid

 - your last fit note